andrewromanenco/andrewromanenco.github.io/_posts/2014-12-20-reload-java-class.markdown

 ### Final notes

-Many java containers work very similar to the example from above.
+Many java containers work very similar to the code from above.
 For example tomcat.
 When you deploy your app into webapp folder, your code is outside of tomcat classpath.
 Tomcat creates new classloader and points it to your webapp.
 And the entire process works as described above.
 When you redeploy your app, tomcat just deletes current classloader and creates new one, so new versions of your classes are read.